siddharth201/MyNotes/AI_ML/Modules/Module-4-MLCoding-SupervisedLearning/SupervisedLearning-CheetSheet.md

 ### Feature
 A Feature is
 > An input variable describing one characteristic of a sample.

+Notice

+Features describe

+the object.